 Yoga mats will be provided.

 Participants will complete the training with an appreciation of how to take care of themselves mentally, physically and spiritually in a simple, no fuss way that will help create healthy habits long term.

-They will also have the confidence and know-how to shop in health food stores and at farmers markets giving them practical experience in having greater control over their own health on a day-to-day basis.
+They will also have the confidence and know-how to shop in health food stores or at farmers markets giving them practical experience in having greater control over their own health on a day-to-day basis.